ttoe-dj/ttoe-dj.github.io/_projects/lorentzian.md

 title: Lorentzian quantum gravity
 description:
 img: assets/img/12.jpg
-importance: 1
+importance: 2
 category: gravity
 related_publications: false
 ---

 They say, "gravity is non-renormalizable".
-That conclusion is derived for a theory that it not even Euclidean.
+That conclusion is derived for a theory that is not even Euclidean.

 "Expand the metric $$g_{ab}=\eta_{ab}+h_{ab}$$ against a fixed background $$\eta_{ab}$$ and integrate $$h_{ab}$$ over all real values".
 What ensures that $$g_{ab}$$ is Euclidean or Lorentzian?
 Nothing.
 What do we learn from the result?
 You draw your own conclusions.